It’s Time to File a Report

 The NW3C has no actual authority to enforce any actions against a processor, but it assists law enforcement in the prevention of economic and cyber crimes.
 By informing the NW3C of a credit card processing or merchant account scam, you help make law enforcement aware of the offenders.

-File a Report with the Internet Crime Complaint Center (IC3)
+File a Report with the Federal Bureau of Investigation Internet Crime Complaint Center (IC3)

 If an unscrupulous merchant account provider is conducting business through the Internet, you may want to consider also reporting it to the IC3.
 The IC3 is a partnership between the FBI and NW3C and forwards complaints to the appropriate state, federal, local or international law enforcement or regulatory agency.
 Keep in mind that this is for reporting providers that primarily market through websites, email, etc.

 This article is provided for informational purposes only and should not be construed as legal advice.
-Should you need legal or other council, please contact an attorney or other professional advisor.
+Should you need legal or other counsel, please contact an attorney or other professional advisor.